Acer founder says open to takeover amid stock price slide

-TAIPEI (Reuters) - Acer Inc (2353.TW) founder Stan Shih said he would welcome a takeover of the struggling Taiwanese computer maker after a steep fall in its share price, while warning any potential buyer would pay a heavy price.
+TAIPEI, Aug 27 (Reuters) - Acer Inc founder Stan Shih said he would welcome a takeover of the struggling Taiwanese computer maker after a steep fall in its share price, while warning any potential buyer would pay a heavy price.

 “Welcome,” Shih told reporters in response to a question about whether Acer would be open to a takeover.
 He added however that any buyer would get an “empty shell” and would pay dearly.